-A bonus of \$5,593 is provided to eligible NBCTs via school apportionment.
-An additional bonus of up to \$5,000 based on FTE is provided to eligible NBCTs working within "challenging" schools.
+A bonus of \$5,705 is provided to eligible NBCTs via school apportionment.
+An additional bonus of up to \$5,000 based on FTE is provided to eligible NBCTs working within "high poverty" schools.

 3. Criteria for receiving services and/or grants: